c0n0rc/NYC-Open-Data-Exercise/README.md

 ### Notes on the ETL Pipeline and Schema

 Performing major statistical analysis on this data set is not necessary.
-Rather, the pipeline cleans the data set, drops irrelevant values, and populates a sqlite3 database.
+The pipeline cleans the data set, drops irrelevant values, and populates a sqlite3 database.
 The created table is general, i.e. a simple "restaurants" table.
 By being more general, it becomes easier to build out a comperehensive API without limiting the project.

 Each table entry contains basic establishment info as shown below.
 These fields are generally available for all restaurants.